mansi2020/react_pm_assign1_foodrecipeapp/README.md

 5. Optimize performance by implementing lazy loading for images or pagination for large recipe datasets.
 6. Add offline support using service workers to allow users to access recipes even without an internet connection.

-## Contributing
-Contributions to the project are welcome!
-Feel free to fork the repository, make changes, and submit a pull request.